Weyl invariant $E_8$ Jacobi forms: The ring of W(E8) -invariant Jacobi forms

 \section{The ring of \texorpdfstring{$W(E_8)$}{W(E8)}-invariant Jacobi forms}

-In this section we study the ring of $W(E_8)$-invariant weak Jacobi forms.
-We know from Lemma \ref{lem: module} that the space of $W(E_8)$-invariant weak Jacobi forms of fixed index is a free module over $M_*$.
-In what follows we give an explicit formula to compute the number of generators.
-The following is our main theorem.
-We divide its proof into a sequence of lemmas.
+In this section we study the bigraded ring of $W(E_8)$-invariant weak Jacobi forms.
+Lemma \ref{lem: module} says that the space of $W(E_8)$-invariant weak Jacobi forms of fixed index is a free module over $M_*$.
+In what follows, we give an explicit formula to compute the number of generators.
+The following is our main theorem, which is an explicit version of the Sakai conjecture in \cite[Page 55]{Sa2}.

 \begin{theorem} Let $t$ be a positive integer.
 The space $J_{*,E_8,t}^{\w ,W(E_8)}$ of $W(E_8)$-invariant weak Jacobi forms of index $t$ is a free module of rank $r(t)$ over $M_*$, where $r(t)$ is given by the generating series